Travel the right way.

 Window or Aisle?
-I will always choose window.
+I will always choose the window.
 Then I can sit down, put my headphones on and relax.
 I don’t bother to get up when someone has to take a leak 15 times in a flight or get bumped by the attendants and passengers walking up and down the aisle.
-Its nice.
+It’s nice.
 As far as location goes, the farther toward the front you are, the earlier you get off of the plane.
 The other important consideration is seat pitch and width.
 All airlines are NOT even close to equal, even on the same equipment (plane).
-I highly recommend looking at www.seatguru.com while you are selecting your seats.
+To travel the right way, I highly recommend looking at www.seatguru.com for your best seat selection.

 But, you know, do what you want.